 Today we’re going to talk all about how to create a meditation space at home.

 A few years ago I got into doing the Headspace app & it was truly life-changing.
 Since then I’ve found that breathwork & stillness really change the whole tone of my day.
 It makes me feel proactive instead of reactive & like I’m running the day.
 The day isn’t running me.

 There are just so many benefits to stillness & meditation that I learned from Ryan Holiday’s book Stillness is the Key too.
-He was on the HIM & HER podcast talking all about how to clear your mind & create stillness in your life.
+He was on the HIM & HER show talking all about how to clear your mind & create stillness in your life.
 I mean, if you can’t get still for 10 minutes a day, you don’t have a life, in my opinion.

 When it came to creating my meditation space, I was looking for pieces that were neutral, earthy & most of all, peaceful.
 It had to be a place of stillness.